yorkie-team/codepair/backend/README.md

     ```bash
     # In the root directory of the repository and run.
     pnpm backend start:dev

-    # Navigate to the 'backend' directory and run application.
-    cd backend
-    pnpm run start:dev
     ```

 6. Visit http://localhost:3000 to enjoy your CodePair.